whiteout-io/mail/README.md

     npm install && grunt

 This generates a development build of the Chrome Packaged App (DEV.zip) which can be installed under [chrome://extensions](chrome://extensions) in developer mode.

+## License

+The code is open for inspection and peer review by the security community.
+The code is currently not licensed under an open source license.
+If you're interested in getting a license, please get in touch with us [info@whiteout.io](mailto:info@whiteout.io).